deepjavalibrary/djl/example/CLASSIFY.md

 | vgg16             |
 | vgg19             |

-you can also download the model from MXNet model zoo: <https://github.com/awslabs/mxnet-model-server/blob/master/docs/model_zoo.md> and unzip it.
+You can also download the model from MXNet model zoo: <https://github.com/awslabs/mxnet-model-server/blob/master/docs/model_zoo.md> and unzip it.
 For example

 ```